Ramification theory for varieties over a local field: Log Lefschetz trace formula

 We may modify a weakly semi-stable curve to a weakly strictly semi-stable curve, under an assumption.
+This construction will be used in the proof of Lemma \ref{lmcysd} in the case (\ref{lmcysd}.1a).

 \begin{lm} Let $X$ be a weakly semi-stable curve over a normal scheme $S$ and let $E\subset X$ denote the closed subset consisting of the points where $X$ is not smooth over $S$.
-Assume that $X$ is smooth on a dense open subscheme of $S$ and that the following condition is satisfied: \begin{itemize} \item[{\rm (\ref{lmD1}.1)}] For every point $x\in E$ and $s=f(x)$, the element $a\in {\cal O}_{S,s}$ in Lemma {\rm \ref{lmsst}} is a square. \end{itemize} Then, there exists a projective modification $X'\to X$ inducing an isomorphism outside $E$ such that $X'$ is weakly strictly semi-stable over $S$. \end{lm}
+Assume that $X$ is smooth on a dense open subscheme of $S$ and that the following condition is satisfied: \begin{itemize} \item[{\rm (\ref{lmD1}.1)}] For every point $x\in E$ and $s=f(x)$, the element $a\in {\cal O}_{S,s}$ in Lemma {\rm \ref{lmsst}} is a square up to a unit. \end{itemize} Then, there exists a quasi-coherent ideal ${\cal I}\subset {\cal O}_X$ such that ${\cal I}={\cal O}_X$ outside $E$ and that the blow-up $X'$ of $X$ at ${\cal I}$ is weakly strictly semi-stable over $S$. \end{lm}

 {\it Proof.} Let $x$ be a point of $E$.
-Then, \'etale locally on a neighborhood of $x$, $X$ is \'etale over the scheme defined by $T_1T_2-a$.
+Then, \'etale locally on a neighborhood of $x$, $X$ is \'etale over the scheme defined by $T_1T_2-a$ and the ideal $(a)$ is well-defined by Lemma {\rm \ref{lmsst}}.1.
 We put $a=b^2$.
-By the assumption that $S$ is normal, the ideal generated by $b$ is well-defined.
-By Lemma {\rm \ref{lmsst}}, the ideal ${\cal I} \subset {\cal O}_X$ \'etale locally defined by $(T_1,T_2,b)$ is well-defined.
-Then, the blow-up $X'\to X$ by the ideal ${\cal I}$ satisfies the condition.
+By the assumption that $S$ is normal, the ideal $(b)$ is also well-defined.
+Since the ideal $(T_1,T_2)$ is the annihilator of $\Omega^1_{X/S}$ at $x$, the ideal ${\cal I} \subset {\cal O}_X$ \'etale locally defined by $(T_1,T_2,b)$ is well-defined on $X$.
+Then, the blow-up $X'\to X$ by the ideal ${\cal I}$ satisfies the condition by Corollary \ref{corwss}.

 \begin{df} Let $f\colon X\to S$ be a weakly semi-stable scheme over $S$.